sr-tamim/gemini-telegram-bot/README.md

 <h1 align="center">Gemini Telegram Bot</h1>
 <h6 align="center">Feel the era of artificial intelligence</h6>

-<h5 align="center">This repository contains the code of a Telegram chatbot built using Nodejs and hosted as Netlify serverless function.
+<h5 align="center">This repository contains the code of a Telegram chatbot built using Nodejs.
 This chatbot uses Gemini API to send reply to users on Telegram.</h5>

 ------